UniversalDataTool/udt-format/README.md

 | text_correction                                                                                                              | Proofread text.                                                                    |
 | video_classification                                                                                                         | Assign label(s) to a video or labels to regions within an image                    |
 | transcription                                                                                                                | Derive text from images or video.                                                  |

+## Notes

+The scope of this document is broad and expected to undergo many iterations as advancements in the field define new interfaces for analyzing data and new types of datasets.
+Sections of the API that are subject to change are marked with **_UNSTABLE_**.